Yaoir/mvgp/README.md

            $ mvgp new old *new*

-       For each file in the current directory that has the string  "new"  any‐ where  in  its  name, replace the first occurrance of "new" with "old".
+       For each file in the current directory that has the string  "new"  any‐ where  in  its  name, replace the first occurrence of "new" with "old".
        Files called ...

            the-new-version.c